Blog

 Not 50/50 necessarily.
 Maybe your spouse did more damage.
 But you played a role.
 Maybe you withdrew when you should have engaged.
 Maybe you criticized when you should have appreciated.
 Maybe you prioritized everything except the relationship.

 Taking ownership isn't about blame.
 It's about power.
 When you own your part, you can change it.
+When you focus only on what your spouse did wrong, you're powerless.

 Step 4: Get Curious, Not Furious